ivan-amity/serverless-fargate/README.md

   environment:
     name: value

-  # (optional) name used for the provisoned log group.
+  # (optional) name used for the provisioned log group.
   logGroupName: my-cluster-log-group

+  # Specifies the log group class for provisioned log group.
+There are two classes: STANDARD | INFREQUENT_ACCESS
+  LogGroupClass: STANDARD

-  # (optional) the number of days to retain the log events in the provisoned log group.
+  # (optional) the number of days to retain the log events in the provisioned log group.
   logRetentionInDays: 365

   # (optional) default execution role ARN you wish to use for the task.